 We obtain the raw materials from local and overseas suppliers.
 We generally maintain at least two suppliers for each key raw material, with the exception of hepatitis B antigens we use for Bilive production.
 We source hepatitis B antigens entirely from Beijing Temple of Heaven.
-We and Beijing Temple of Heaven agreed to enter into annual hepatitis B antigens supply agreements after our previous ten-year exclusive supply framework agreement expired in October 2012.
-Beijing Temple of Heaven supplied hepatitis B antigens to us from July 2013 to June 2014.
-After that, we entered into the current hepatitis B antigens supply agreement in July 2014, which will expire in June 2015.
-It is uncertain whether Beijing Temple of Heaven will continue to furnish us with hepatitis B antigens after the expiry of the agreement.
+Please see "Item 3.
+Key Information - D. Risk Factors - Risks Related to Our Company - If any of our third-party suppliers or manufacturers cannot adequately meet our needs, our business could be harmed."
 Raw materials generally are in good supply and the prices we pay for them remain stable.
 We target to maintain our gross margin in the event of rising raw materials costs by improving our production processes and technical methods.